Mr-Un1k0d3r/Windows-SignedBinary/README.md

 # The analysis

-I may have misundertood the output after further analysis but the result remain the same :)
+I may have misundertood the output after further analysis but the result remains the same.

 I used `signtool verify /v /a cmd.exe`